6 min read · Cost

 Quick Answers

-Yes — most HOAs have appeal procedures; California Civil Code §4765 also provides specific protections.
+Yes — most HOAs have appeal procedures, and California Civil Code §4765 also requires written reasons for denial and provides additional procedural protections you can rely on.

-We work within it; if the available palette doesn't fit your design vision, the path is appeal or palette revision through the board, not unilateral choice.
+We work within it, and if it truly doesn't suit your design the legitimate path is an appeal or a board-level palette revision — not an unapproved choice that risks a removal order.

 Sources